LukasNord/StarWars-API/README.md

 3.)
 Play controls for the Home video screen.
 Can use ng-video for that.

-## Thoughts and Feels:
+## Retrospect:

 1.)
-Would arrange my DB differently to only store URLs, but I learned about indexing with Mongoose- so that was good.
+Would arrange my DB differently to only store URLs, but I learned about indexing with Mongoose- so the journey was worth it.

 2.)
-I like Material and want to imlement more of it across the project.
+I like Material and want to implement more of it across the project.

 3.)
 Breaking the cards into templates that get referenced based on resource type was clever and would help keep things a bit more organized and broken apart.
+Learning about setting the ng-if to whether or not a property existed was a clever tactic I plan on using in the future.